Migration to Flutter Guide

 The mobile app development landscape has evolved rapidly over the past decade, with Flutter and React Native emerging as the two most popular frameworks for building cross-platform mobile applications.
 However, as with most things in the tech landscape, quite a lot has changed in the past few years, with many making the switch from React Native to Flutter.

-• how to choose between Flutter vs React Native for your cross-platform app development.
+• How to choose between Flutter and React Native in 2026.

 What is Flutter?